das-developers/das2dlm/doc/build_mac.md

 ## Install

-There are at leas two ways to install the DLM.
+There are at least two ways to install the DLM.

- 1. Copy the `das2c.dlm` and `das2c.linux.x86_64.so` files to the IDL system module directory.
+ 1. Copy the `das2c.dlm` and `das2c.darwin.x86_64.so` files to the IDL system module directory.
 This varies based on where IDL is installed and what version you are running.
 An example directory is:

-    `/usr/local/harris/idl87/bin/bin.linux.x86_64`
+    `/Applications/harris/idl87/bin/bin.darwin.x86_64`

     In this case the install proceedure would just be:

-    `sudo cp dlm/das2c.dlm dlm/das2c.linux.x86_64.so /usr/local/harris/idl87/bin/bin.linux.x86_64`
+    `sudo cp dlm/das2c.dlm dlm/das2c.darwin.x86_64.so /Applications/harris/idl87/bin/bin.darwin.x86_64`

  2. Copy the whole das2dlm/dlm directory, not just the two files above,